iffy/nimxc/README.md

 Generated from running `nimxc list --all`:

 ```
-From windows-amd64
+From linux-amd64
-  --target linux-amd64
+  --target macosx-amd64
-From linux-x86_64
   --target macosx-arm64
   --target windows-amd64
-  --target macosx-amd64
 From macosx-amd64
+  --target linux-amd64
   --target macosx-arm64
+From windows-amd64
   --target linux-amd64
 ```